freddywong/smiggles/README.md

 # Smiggles App

 This the repository for the Smiggles Application.
 Remember the [tamagotchis](https://en.wikipedia.org/wiki/Tamagotchi) of the 90s?
 The Smiggles app recreates this experience via Ruby on Rails where you can take care of a cat named Smiggles.

-Reading this you may think that Smiggles can only be played on the browser,
-but no, it can also be played on both iOS and Android as a downloadable app!
+Reading this you may think that Smiggles can only be played on the browser, but no, it can also be played on both iOS and Android as a downloadable app!

 ## How To Play
 Smiggles only needs 4 things from a loving owner - its favourite yarn, some food and water, and someone to clean up it's icky mess.
 Be sure to drag these to their correct places - Smiggles knows what is food and what is his mess :wink:
 ![](smiggle-preview.gif)

-Be sure to check in periodically.
-Smiggle won't last long without you.
+Be sure to check in now and again.
+Smiggles won't last long without you.

 Alternatively you can visit the [Smiggles site](https://smiggles-production.herokuapp.com/users/sign_in) to play straight away